robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 By default documentation is considered to follow Robot Framework's `documentation formatting`_ rules.
 This simple format allows often used styles like `*bold*` and `_italic_`, tables, lists, links, etc.
-Starting from Robot Framework 2.7.5, it is possible to use also HTML, plain text and reStructuredText_ formats.
+It is possible to use also HTML, plain text and reStructuredText_ formats.
 See `Specifying documentation format`_ section for information how to set the format in the library source code and Libdoc_ chapter for more information about the formats in general.